jonlpersson/ed-latimore/site/_posts/2022-04-07-the-tao-te-ching-19-quotes-and-big-ideas.md

   perspective.
 image: /assets/images/posts/tao-te-ching-notes.png
 ---
-The main idea of the Tao Te Ching (also known as Dao De Jing) is to live life in harmony and peace.
+The main idea of the Tao Te Ching (also known as Dao De Jing) is to live in harmony and peace.
 No matter what your craft, vocation, or lifestyle, the wisdom from this 6th century BC Chinese classic can be applied to help you live a life in sync with the universe.
-This makes sense, as this book—along with the *Zhuangzi—*is considered one of the fundamental texts of philosophical and religious Taoism.
+This makes sense, as this book and the Zhuangzi are considered the fundamental texts of philosophical and religious Taoism.

 Taoism is the idea that everything in the world stems from the “Tao”.
 Tao (道; d&agrave;o means "**way**", but can also be interpreted as road, channel, path, doctrine, or line.
 All of these interpretations carry the same meaning: